Who can I get a 209A protective order against?

 - forced you to have sex or sexual contact, or made you have sex or sexual contact by threatening you or making you feel that you have no choice.

 What does a 209A protective order do?

 A 209A protective order is a court order that says the abusive person must not do certain things.
-If the person does these things anyway, he is “violating” the order.
-It is a crime to violate a 209A protective order and the police can arrest him.
+If the person does these things anyway, they are is “violating” the order.
+It is a crime to violate a 209A protective order and the police can arrest them.
 A 209A protective order can also order the abusive person to do things like pay utility bills or child support.